Japan upset sees Spark Sport clock its second-highest audience

 Of course, the New Zealand-South Africa stream had some well-documented stuff-outs.

-Spark says there were no issues with its Japan-Ireland - and its social media feeds, which were relatively free of gripes, back up that narrative (and many people have now cottoned on that when their setup misbehaves, the best thing to do is to refresh their browser or restart their device).
+Spark says there were no issues with its Japan-Ireland - and its social media feeds, which were relatively free of gripes, back up that narrative.

-Spark always said last Saturday would be its toughest test, given the AB's other pool games are soft, and the semis and final were always going to be live on TVNZ.
+Spark long-maintained Saturday would be its toughest test, given the All Blacks' other pool games are soft, and the semis and final will be live on TVNZ.

 But last night's upset means the ABs could now potentially play Ireland in their quarter final, or the plucky hosts (the other possibilities are Scotland and Samoa).

-That new possibility of an interesting opponent, plus the general buildup of World Cup hype, means it's quite possible the quarter final will be streamed by as many as the ABs-Springbok game, or more - Spark Sport a shot at redemption.
+That new possibility of an interesting opponent, plus the general buildup of World Cup hype, means it's now quite possible the quarter-final will be streamed by as many as the All Blacks-Springbok game, or more - giving Spark Sport a shot at redemption.

 I hope the quarter-final goes well, for the sake of streaming and future competition.